Frequently Asked Questions

 Here are answers to some frequently asked questions about the K-12 Internet Resource Center.

 If you don't see you question here, use the [Your Feedback] button below.

 Is this site really free?

-You can access the entire sire without any payment or registration.
+You can access the entire resource center without any payment or registration.

 How can you provide all this for free?